dexterousdeven/coursera-getting-and-cleaning-data/readme.md

 This repository contains the following files:

 - `README.md`: Provides an overview of the project.
-- `tidy_data.txt`: Contains a tidy version of the original data set that measures the average of each variable for each activity and each subject.
 - `CodeBook.md`: Contains the code book which describes the contents of the data set and how it was manipulated.
 - `run_analysis.R`: Contains the R script that was used to create the data set